SteveBarnett/human-centred/workshops/2024/nztc/session-1.md

 ^ - The boundaries we draw are made up.
 - "Testing" vs "Accessibility testing", e.g. keyboard.
-- Boundaries can have short-term (remediation) utility, though.
+- Boundaries can have short-term, remediation, barrier-focused, utility, though.

 [.background-color: #206]